Ifeconastar/CryptoSentry/README.md

 ## Getting Started

-To get started with the CryptoSentry Learning Hub, simply visit our website [insert-website-url-here] and explore our wide range of educational resources and tools.
+To get started with the CryptoSentry Learning Hub, simply visit our website and explore our wide range of educational resources and tools.
 Registration may be required for certain features.

 ## Usage